HyperviewHQ/hyperview_docs/documentation/product/document-management/index.md

 ### Removing document associations

-1. Go to *Assets → Documents → Edit → Associations*.
+1. Go to *Documents → Edit → Associations*.
 2. Click the Remove button for the relevant asset.
 3. Repeat step 2 to remove more associations, as needed.